c3rey/Shadow-Mon/descriptions/door.md

 \
 \
 \
-__setDoorImage(int)__
+__setDoorImage(int type)__

-Sets the DoorOpenImage and Door ClosedImage for each door based on the int type passed as an argument.
+Sets the doorOpenImage and doorClosedImage for each door based on the int type passed as an argument.

 \
 __setDoorCoOrds()__